Renovating Versus Remodeling: What’s the Difference?

 The bathroom is an easy makeover space for DIY’ers.
-Prefabricated vanities and bathroom light fixtures are rather easy to install, as long as you keep plumbing in place.
+Prefabricated vanities and bathroom light fixtures are easy to install if you keep the plumbing in place.
 They also make quite an impression when they’re updated.
 However, once you involve plumbing, costs will sharply rise.
 Moving large fixtures such as the tub, shower, or toilet will cause prices to increase even more.

-According to the spruce.com, you can expect the following costs with your bathroom remodel:
+According to spruce.com, you can expect the following costs with your bathroom remodel:

 Surface bathroom remodel: $1,000 to $16,000

 Bathroom addition built onto the side of your house: $45,000 to $84,000

 Which is right for me?